osm3000/osm3000.github.io/phd-work.markdown

 layout: page
 title: My PhD Work
 permalink: /phd-work/
+published: false
+comments: This needs to be heavily revised.
+The whole concept of the task and style doesn't make much sense to be.
+There is a need for "lowest common denominator" component.
 ---

-**My PhD focus on studying a problem called _styles_ or _personas_, using deep neural networks.
+My PhD focus was on studying a problem called _styles_ or _personas_, using deep neural networks.
 You can find the whole manuscript [here](https://www.google.com/url?q=https%3A%2F%2Ftel.archives-ouvertes.fr%2Ftel-02488856%2F&sa=D&sntz=1&usg=AOvVaw3ceDR4XaqtfO4mOVohrkgq).
-The papers published during this period can be found [here](https://scholar.google.com/citations?user=FpRt65QAAAAJ&hl=en).**
+The papers published during this period can be found [here](https://scholar.google.com/citations?user=FpRt65QAAAAJ&hl=en).

 ## But what is a style anyway?